morgan/kohana-deputy/guide/deputy/resources.md

 ### Traversing

-ACL_Resource extends ArrayIterator allowing for easy traversal of children.
+Deputy_Resource extends ArrayIterator allowing for easy traversal of children.
 A resource can essentially be used as an array.

 	// Outputs "Thread"